 Ethel Waters, a famous African American singer and Broadway actress was born on October 31, 1896 in Chester, Pennsylvania.
 She was best known for her wide vocal range and her slow vibrato.
 Waters was raised impoverished, by mother, Louise Anderson who gave birth at only thirteen, after being raped by local Caucasian man, John Waters.

 Ethel’s first marriage was at age 12, while she was still in school.
 When she turned 13, she became a chamber maid at a hotel in Philadelphia.
+Being a maid is what kept her on her feet.
 That year was filled with firsts for Waters as she also sang in public for the very first time.
+She was discovered during a talent show she participated in and continued to display her talents at churches and other public gatherings.
+At a costume party, on her 17th birthday Waters was persuaded to perform two songs and ultimately stunned her guests.
+This performance landed her a professional gig at Lincoln Theater in Baltimore.
 At 17, she began performing professionally, and billed herself as “Sweet Mama Stringbean.”
 Soon after, Waters continued her ascent to stardom, moving to New York City and appearing at the Plantation Club in Harlem.
 That was the performance that lead her to Broadway.

 After a long life of fighting her way into people’s hearts, Waters died of kidney failure on September 1, 1977 in Chatsworth, California.